thecodepapaya/pokemon-battle/README.md

 Follow the same HOW TO RUN instructions replacing `pokemon-battle` with `pokemon-battle-dos`.

-You can contact the developer via [linkedin profile](https://www.linkedin.com/in/ashutosh-singh-a69170170/).
+You can contact me via [linkedin profile](https://www.linkedin.com/in/ashutosh-singh-a69170170/).

 **This program is open for suggestions and pull requests.
 Your feedback is highly appreciated.**